symfony/symfony-docs/components/options_resolver.rst

     }

 This boilerplate is hard to read and repetitive.
 Also, the default values of the options are buried in the business logic of your code.
-You could use the :phpfunction:`array_replace` to fix that::
+Use the :phpfunction:`array_replace` to fix that::

     class Mailer